yraffah/yraffah.github.io/_posts/2014-05-16-careem-vs-uber.md

 ## Careem
 By the time I knew about Careem, they were already operating in Riyadh, Dammam, and just started in Jeddah that week!
 During my trip to Riyadh after that, I booked a car and it came within 4 minutes!
 [The app](https://itunes.apple.com/us/app/careem/id592978487?mt=8) showed me the car on its way to me, driver's name, and his mobile phone number.
 Once the car arrived, it displayed the car's license plate, which is smart!

+If you can't wait to try it, you can [signup now](careem.com/signup/DGGOYCE1WX) and get 30 S.R. free credit!

 ### Service assessment

 #### Drivers